MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Related Work

 \subsection{TinyML Concepts}

-TinyML refers to the deployment of ML models on small and low-power embedded devices.
-One of the best-known and most widely used TinyML applications is \emph{wake-word} detection, also called \emph{keyword spotting} or \emph{hotword}~\cite{6854370}.
-This involves training a NN to identify a specific sound or phrase, such as ``Hey Siri'' or ``OK Google'', that triggers a device to begin listening for user commands.
-The trained model is then compressed and deployed to edge devices that will perform always-on inference.
-By locally doing wake-word detection on the device, latency and privacy are greatly improved.
-This type of application is commonly used in voice assistants and smart speakers developed by companies such as Amazon, Apple, Google, and others.
-Further TinyML applications include activity recognition~\cite{labrador2013human}, object detection~\cite{9463524}, predictive maintenance~\cite{9837510}, environmental monitoring~\cite{9700573}, and many more.
+TinyML refers to the deployment of ML models on small and resource-constrained embedded devices, enabling real-time inference without relying on powerful computers or cloud servers.
+This emerging research area has the potential to significantly enhance energy efficiency and reduce the latency of AI algorithms while guaranteeing privacy across a wide range of applications~\cite{lin2023embedded}.
+As an example, one well-known and widely used TinyML applications is \emph{wake-word} detection, also called \emph{keyword spotting} or \emph{hotword}~\cite{6854370}, commonly implemented in voice assistants and smart speakers developed by companies such as Amazon, Apple, Google, and others.
+This application involves training a NN to identify a specific sound or phrase, such as ``Hey Siri'' or ``OK Google'', that triggers a device to begin listening for user commands.
+The trained model is then compressed and deployed to edge devices enabling local always-on inference greatly improving latency and privacy.
+Other TinyML applications include activity recognition~\cite{labrador2013human}, object detection~\cite{9463524}, predictive maintenance~\cite{9837510}, environmental monitoring~\cite{9700573}, and many more.

 A typical ML application involves two main phases: training and inference.
-Both of them can be computationally intensive and require significant processing power.
-As the training phase is typically the most expensive \cite{justus2018predicting}, in TinyML it is typically carried out on a host system with access to high-performance computing resources, such as Graphics Processing Units~(GPUs) or Tensor Processing Units~(TPUs), while the inference phase is performed by an optimized ML engine that runs on the MCU~\cite{alajlan2022tinyml}.
+While the training phase is often the most computationally intensive~\cite{justus2018predicting}, TinyML research frequently explores methods for sparse model updates~\cite{lin2022device, pavan2024tybox} to enable on-device incremental learning or fine-tuning~\cite{ravaglia2021tinyml, pasti2024latent}.
+Full model training, however, is usually performed on host systems equipped with high-performance computing resources like Graphics Processing Units (GPUs).